leon4rd/test/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.